Video Game Review: God of War

 God of War starts with Kratos gathering wood to build a funeral pyre for his wife, who wanted him and their son Atreus to gather her ashes and scatter them from the highest mountain in the realm.
 It’s unclear how much time has passed since Kratos laid waste to Mount Olympus, but he has a strained relationship with his son.

 Despite feeling that Atreus is not yet ready to take on the quest, Kratos has his hand forced when an unknown intruder shows up at their door with knowledge of the Spartan’s past — something he has hidden from his son.
-With his home no longer safe the erstwhile God of War strikes out with Atreus to fulfill his wife’s dying wish.
+With his home no longer safe, the erstwhile God of War strikes out with Atreus to fulfill his wife’s dying wish.

-In an abundance of caution we won’t discuss the storyline further, but suffice to say it’s by far the most emotionally mature and nuanced the series has ever been.
+In an abundance of caution we won’t discuss the storyline further, but suffice to say it’s by far the most emotionally mature and nuanced the series has ever seen.
 It’s also considerably meatier, offering a campaign that may be longer than the original trilogy combined, depending on how many of the side quests and other activities you partake in.

-To that end Sony Santa Monica has really upped its game, allowing you to find, craft and upgrade numerous armour pieces, talismans and more graded on varying degrees of rareness.
+To that end SSM has really upped its game, allowing you to find, craft and upgrade numerous armour pieces, talismans and more graded on varying degrees of rareness.
 Each one has unique properties across six attributes so that you can mold Kratos’ strengths based on your style.
 Said pieces can also be augmented with enchantments, and you’ll need to collect rare items along with in-game currency to beef up the better sets.

 While legendary armour is a great incentive to complete secondary activities, it’s by no means the only one.
 The game is constantly tracking what you’ve done — types of enemies killed, specific attacks, lore found, etc. — and rewarding you with experience, which is then used to learn new combos and unlock more powerful versions of runic attacks.